AdvanceYourIT/SHADOW/README.md

 **SHADOW** (**S**tealthy **H**andler for **A**utomated **D**ata **O**ptimization and **W**orkflow)
 A Microsoft Edge browser extension for fast, auditable management of NinjaOne scripts and monitoring policies, including live GitHub comparison.

+---
+# SHADOW – Stealthy Handler for Automated Data Optimization and Workflow

+SHADOW is a Microsoft Edge browser extension that supercharges NinjaOne administrators with powerful, secure tools for managing, comparing, and migrating scripts and monitoring policies.
+SHADOW integrates directly into the NinjaOne web interface and connects seamlessly with your private GitHub repository for version control and change auditing.

 <img width="128" height="128" alt="shadow_128x128" src="https://github.com/user-attachments/assets/5f28a902-69eb-47b7-86d0-d0263103a35b" />

 ---